HollowMan6/02239-Data-Security/Report-access-control.md

 |          |       |       |          |       | **Table 5: Access Control List** |
 |          |       |       |          |

-Following this, alterations are made to the content of the two tables to align with modifications in the company's personnel.
-Initially, B's details are removed from both the user table and access control list table.
-Subsequently, as G assumes some of B's responsibilities and takes on the role of a service technician, corresponding permissions are assigned to G in the access control list.
-New employees can be effortlessly incorporated into both the user table and access control list table, accompanied by relevant permission details.
-Post the organizational changes, the revised content of the two tables is illustrated in Table 6 and Table 7.
+Subsequent to these changes, the content of both the user table and the access control list table is updated to reflect the recent shifts in the company's staff structure.
+Initially, B's records are deleted from both tables.
+Then, with G taking over some of B's duties and stepping into the role of a service technician, G is granted the appropriate permissions in the access control list.
+The process for adding new employees (such as  H) to both the user table and the access control list is straightforward, ensuring their permissions are accurately represented.
+After these organizational adjustments, the updated versions of the tables are presented in Table 6 and Table 7.

-For specific testing purposes, two integration tests have been defined.
-The first, mentioned in section 2, is termed `AccessControlListTest`, examining the functionality of the access control list prototype.
-The second test, named `StaffChangeOnAccessControlListTest`, involves adding all initial employees to the database and subsequently modifying the database content to simulate shifts in company staff.
-This test evaluates whether the ACL mechanism effectively adheres to the revised policies.
+For testing, two specific clients have been designed.
+The client for the ACL case is named  `ClientACL.java`, and can be found in _dtu.compute.client_.
+It tests the ACL functionalities and implements the all the table changes for B,G and H. The second client in the same folder, named `ClientRole.java`, handles the same changes on the Role-Based implementation after filling up the role column in the users table.
+This test aims to verify the access control list's compliance with updated policy settings.

 | **username** | **role**                        | **password_hash** |
 | ------------ | ------------------------------- | ----------------- |